FeehanG/ClickHouse/docs/en/interfaces/cli.md

 :)
 ```

-Different versions of client and server are compatible, but some features may be disabled for older clients.
-We don't recommend using different versions of the client and the server app.
-When you try to use the client of the older version, then the server, `clickhouse-client` displays the message:
+Different client and server versions are supported, but some features may be disabled for older clients.
+We recommend the client and  server app use the same version.
+When you try to use a server with an older version of the client, `clickhouse-client` displays the message:

 ```
 ClickHouse client version is older than ClickHouse server.
 It may lack support for new features.